bmc/ebook/README.md

 If you're impatient, jump to [Getting Started](#getting-started).

+## Warnings

+This code is a work in progress.
+It generally does what it's supposed to do, though I haven't finished building out a Docker version yet.
+(What's in the `docker` folder is old, from the previous version of this code.
+It doesn't work; it's only there so I can use it as a reference.)

+Warnings aside, I am actively using this tooling to work on an eBook, which is driving ongoing fixes and enhancements.

 ## What's where

 - Your book's Markdown sources, cover image, and some metadata go in the